PowerShift Publications 2018-2011

 The publication provides a comprehensive analysis of the Comprehensive Economic and Trade Agreement (CETA) between the EU and Canada.
 It shows how the agreement strengthens the power of businesses, while at the same time undermining democratic processes and standards in areas such as health and the environment.

 This analysis by Thomas Fritz, PowerShift, sheds light on the European Union's trade policy and its impact on the global South.
-In particular, the agreements with the Association of Southeast Asian Nations (ASEAN) and the Trade in Services Agreement (TiSA) are in focus, critically questioning the extent to which these agreements contribute to equitable and sustainable development .
+In particular, the focus is on agreements with the Association of Southeast Asian Nations (ASEAN) and the Trade in Services Agreement (TiSA), while critically questioning the extent to which these agreements contribute to fair and sustainable development.

-This publication sheds light on how international corporations influence national legislation through investor-state arbitration (ISDS) and assert their interests vis-à-vis states, especially in the commodities sector.
-OceanaGold's case against El Salvador illustrates the problem of such lawsuits and their impact on environmental and social standards.
+This publication sheds light on how international corporations influence national legislation through investor-state arbitration (ISDS) and enforce their interests vis-à-vis states, especially in the commodities sector.
+The example of OceanaGold against El Salvador illustrates the problem of such lawsuits and their impact on environmental and social standards.

 Factsheet: Legitimising an Unsustainable Approach to Trade (Eng.)

 In this publication by r: Ciaran Cros, International Centre for Trade Union Rights, is criticized for how current trade agreements undermine sustainable development and environmental protection.
-It is argued that these agreements unilaterally promote the interests of large companies and limit government regulatory options in the public interest.
+It is argued that these agreements unilaterally promote the interests of large companies and limit state regulatory opportunities in the public interest.

 Factsheet: According to our rules - How the EU intervenes in sovereign tax policy in resource-rich countries